trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

 * - `hive.metastore.glue.default-warehouse-dir`
   - Default warehouse directory for schemas created without an explicit `location` property.
   -
-* - `hive.metastore.glue.aws-credentials-provider`
-  - Fully qualified name of the Java class to use for obtaining AWS credentials.
-    Can be used to supply a custom credentials provider.
-  -
 * - `hive.metastore.glue.use-web-identity-token-credentials-provider`
   - If you are running Trino on Amazon EKS, and authenticate using a Kubernetes